Screen#

 Touch#

-The screen pressed? block returns a Boolean indicating whether the Brain’s touchscreen is currently being pressed.
+The screen pressed Boolean block reports whether the Brain’s touchscreen is currently being pressed.

 True – The screen is being pressed.